One Nation Under a Groove: Music

 According to the academic Bill Martin, One Nation Under a Groove is indebted "a good deal more to progressive rock than most critics are willing to admit, as well as progressive soul, Hendrix, and Sly Stone".

+Critical reception

+Susan Toepfer of the New York Daily News called the album, "Another skillful funkcollection from George, Bootsy and a considerable portion of the P-Funk crew."

+Steve Huey of Allmusic claimed, "the whole album is full of fuzzed-out, Hendrix-style guitar licks, even when the music is clearly meant for the dancefloor...One Nation Under a Groove is the best realization of Funkadelic's ambitions, and one of the best funk albums ever released."

+With a A, Ken Tucker of Entertainment Weekly found, "One Nation Under a Groove is a deep source of riffs and ideas for '90s rock and rap...a glorious distillation of Funkadelic founder George Clinton's concepts of verbal anarchy and tight funk grooves."

+Track listing

-Original LP track listing
+Original LP

 In the US, the original album came with a bonus 7-inch EP.
-In Europe, the Bonus-EP was replaced by a bonus 12-inch 45rpm mini-album containing the 3 EP tracks on one side and an extended version of "One Nation Under a Groove" on the other.
+In Europe, the bonus EP was replaced by a bonus 12-inch 45 rpm mini-album containing the 3 EP tracks on one side and an extended version of "One Nation Under a Groove" on the other.

-US Priority CD track listing
+US Priority CD

 (note that the UK Charly Groove presents side one of the EP (Lunchmeat/PE) as tracks 7 & 8 and side two (Maggot Brain) as track 9.

 Personnel

 Funkadelic Main Invasion Force (as given in the liner notes):